syncfusion-content/uwp-docs/uwp/Multi-Column-DropDown/Multi-Column-DropDown/Getting-Started.md

 ### Creating the project

-Create new WPF Project in Visual Studio to display SfMultiColumnDropDownControl with data objects.
+Create new UWP Project in Visual Studio to display SfMultiColumnDropDownControl with data objects.

 ### Adding control manually in XAML